'Rejoice in the Lord always. I will say it again: Rejoice! Let your gentleness be evident to all. The Lord is near.' Phil 4:4

 - In times of crisis our priority is always to the most vulnerable and so we are looking at ways we can safely continue running as many of our compassion ministries as possible.
 Foodbank is still being run on both a Wednesday & Sunday from the Yard and you can find out more here: Foodbank

-- We are working closely with local authorities to co-ordinate the most effective response to support those most in need and are developing a team of volunteers to offer that support.
+- We are working closely with local authorities to co-ordinate the most effective response to support those most in need and have developed a team of volunteers to offer that support.
 If you'd like to volunteer please get in touch, we'd love to hear from you: Volunteer Support

 - For those in need of support, of any kind, please do get in touch and we'll do all we can to help.
 Our Duty Pastors will be available both in & out of office hours and you can get in touch by phone: 020 8785 9530 or email us: Support Line

 - With many year groups still not at school and our young people facing challenges of all kinds our team are working hard to provide resources and support for all ages 0-18.